ZodaciOS/Reverse-Dynamic/README.md

 > [!CAUTION]
 > This tool is to be only used by developers or reverse engineers.

+# .dylib injection

+There are several ways to inject .dylib's into applications.

+- **TrollFools:** This requires TrollStore to be installed.
+TrollFools can inject .dylib's into any installed application.
+- **KSign:** You can inject .dylib's, .deb's & other frameworks into .ipa's.

+And a lot of other ways I will not cover.

+**NOTICE:** If you are not jailbroken or have TrollStore installed, **you cannot install this tweak into existing applications.** All apps you want to debug must come in the form of an ipa unless you are jailbroken or have TrollStore, of course.

 # Building (Github Actions)

 1. Fork this repo.